 Dependents of F-1 students cannot engage in work, but are permitted to enroll in part-time study programs.

-F-1 students who have graduated are eligible to apply for Optional Practical Training (OPT) or Curriculum Practical Training (CPT) to work or train in the US for up to 12 months after graduation.
-An additional two years can be requested for graduates of STEM-related degrees.
+F-1 students may be eligible to apply for Curriculum Practical Training (CPT) or Optional Practical Training (OPT) to work or train in the US for up to 12 months.
+An additional two years of OPT can be requested for graduates of STEM-related degrees.

 If there are no extensions, F-1 students are required to depart the US within 60 days after their program is complete.